 Seattle Public Schools supports skilled craft and trade Apprenticeship Programs as part of the continuum of education for our students.
 We encourage Small Works contractors to actively participate in Apprenticeship Training programs with our Labor partners.

-For more information on the Pacific NW Regional Council of Carpenters Apprenticeship Program, go to: nwcarpenter.org or ctww.org.
+For more information on the Western States Regional Council of Carpenters Apprenticeship Program, go to: wscarpenters.org.

-ARTICLE IV: UNION SECURITY
+ARTICLE IV: MAINTENANCE OF MEMBERSHIP